Paranormal Activity: Release

 Paranormal Activity premiered at Screamfest Horror Film Festival in North America on October 14, 2007, was shown at the Slamdance Film Festival on January 18, 2008, and screened at the 36th Annual Telluride Film Festival on September 6, 2009.

-The version with the new ending, made after Paramount acquired the film, had screenings on September 25, 2009, in twelve college towns across the United States.
-The venues included Ann Arbor, MI; Baton Rouge, LA; Boulder, CO; Columbus, OH; Durham, NC; Lincoln, NE; Madison, WI; Orlando, FL; Santa Cruz, CA; Seattle, WA; State College, PA; and Tucson, AZ.
-Eleven of the twelve venues sold out with State College, PA being the only exception due to a Penn State football game that was held the same night.
-On his website, director Oren Peli invited internet users to "demand" where the film went next by voting on Eventful.
-This was the first time a major motion picture studio used the service to virally market a film.
+The version with the new ending made after Paramount acquired the film was screened on September 25, 2009, in twelve college towns across the United States; the venues included Boulder, Colorado; Columbus, Ohio; Madison, Wisconsin; and Seattle, Washington.
+Eleven of the twelve venues sold out with State College, Pennsylvania being the only exception due to a Penn State football game that was held the same night.
 On September 28, Paramount issued a press release on Peli's website, announcing openings in 20 other markets on October 2, including larger market cities such as New York and Chicago.

 On October 3, it was reported that a total of 33 screenings in all 20 markets had sold out and that the film had earned $500,000 domestically.
 A day later, Paramount announced that the film would have a full limited release in 40 markets, playing at all hours (including after-midnight showings).
 On October 6, Paramount announced that the movie would be released nationwide if the film received one million "demands" on Eventful.
 The full limited release of the film started on October 9.
 On October 10, the Eventful.com counter hit over one million requests.
 Paramount announced soon after that the film would get a wide domestic release on October 16 and expand to more theaters on October 23.
 By November, it was showing in theaters worldwide.

+Marketing

+Initial trailers featured clips of audiences reacting to scenes in the film.
+In these trailers, a night-vision camera mounted in a movie theater showed a montage of movie-goers screaming and jumping after being scared.
+On his website, director Oren Peli invited internet users to "demand" where the film went next by voting on Eventful.
+This was the first time a major motion picture studio used the service to virally market a film.
+In addition to the "Demand It!" campaign, allowing fans to bring the film to their local movie theater, there was also a "TweetYourScream" campaign on Twitter, resulting in many videos of audience reactions becoming popular.